South African farm attacks: Motives

-The South African government believes the chief motive for attacks is robbery.
-This position was shared by Afrikaner rights group Afriforum in a 2017 interview, where they stated that they do not believe that there is a racial motive associated with all attacks.
+According to the South African government, the chief motive for attacks is robbery.
 A Committee of Inquiry into Farm Attacks was appointed in 2001 by the National Commissioner of Police.
 The purpose of the committee was to "inquire into the ongoing spate of attacks on farms, which include violent criminal acts such as murder, robbery, rape, to determine the motives and factors behind these attacks and to make recommendations on their findings".
 Monetary theft occurred in most of the attacks, firearms were stolen in 23.0%, and 16.0% of farm attacks involved vehicular theft.
 The committee noted that "there is a common misconception that in a large proportion of farm attacks little is stolen" and "various items are stolen by far in the majority of cases and, in those cases where nothing is taken, there is almost always a logical explanation, such as that the attackers had to leave quickly because help arrived."

 The Natives' Land Act, adopted in 1913, restricted black South Africans' ownership of land and the right to legally rent land to around 10% of South Africa.
 The modern discontent among black South Africans has caused populists to call for a confiscation of white-owned farms in the north.
-The Economic Freedom Fighters (EFF) party, founded by Julius Malema, demands redistribution of the land and wealth, alongside pressure for land expropriation without compensation.
+The EFF political party, founded by Julius Malema, demands redistribution of the land and wealth, alongside pressure for land expropriation without compensation.
 As of March 2011, 31 million hectares or 25% of the 122 million hectares surface area of South Africa were in the hands of the State.
 The remaining 91 million hectares or 75% of the surface area was privately owned.
-Proponents of the theory that farm attacks disproportionately target whites point to racial hostility as a result of this situation as a motive for the attacks.
+Proponents of the theory that farm attacks disproportionately target white people point to racial hostility as a result of this situation as a motive for the attacks.

-Johan Burger of the Institute for Security Studies (ISS) has said that attacks were motivated not by race but by greed.
-The South African Police Service declared in 1998 that there had been no evidence at the time of systematic organised attacks, although the matter was being looked into by special investigators.
+Johan Burger, a senior researcher at the Institute for Security Studies (ISS), has said that attacks were typically motivated not by race but by greed.
+The South African Police Service (SAPS) declared in 1998 that there had been no evidence at the time of systematic organised attacks, although the matter was being looked into by special investigators resulting in the Report Of The Special Committee Of Inquiry Into Farm Attacks (2003).